 will grow like wildfire in your garden, so make sure to embrace that, or give it it’s own space.
 In the kitchen, it brings coolness and freshness to your dishes.
 There are a range of flavors within the mint family to chose from including spearmint, apple mint, peppermint, chocolate mint.
 Make tea, add it to yogurt with grated cucumber, or to fresh berries.

-is one of my favorite fresh herbs.
+is one of our favorite fresh herbs.
 It’s a staple in Indian, Mexican, and Thai cuisines.
 It’s a polarizing herb, where most people either love or hate it.
 That could be in part to its strong anise-seed and floral qualities.
 Use the stems in stews or purees, but always use the leaves fresh, or at the very end of cooking.
 Try making a cilantro oil or chimichurri sauce.
 It pairs very well with coconut and lime.

 can bring depth to your dishes, with the flavor developing more as it is cooked.
-It reminds me of fall, not only pairing with savory dishes but also fall fruit like apples and pears.
+It reminds us of fall, not only pairing with savory dishes but also fall fruit like apples and pears.
 Besides adding it as part of the cooking process, try frying it or cooking it in butter as a garnish.
 Grow pineapple sage for teas and for their edible red flowers.

 is an easy addition to any garden, growing well in both containers and as ground cover.
 It’s flavor can vary depending on the variety, ranging from hot & spicy to Greek and Italian.
 It always brings a punch though, and is best used early in the cooking process of tomato sauces, soups, stews, and roasting.